ACCOMMODATION AND MEALS

 1-Hour Private Classes: US$50 per week

 EXTRA ACTIVITIES - SURF IN EL SALVADOR

-If you would like to compliment your volunteer experience in Antigua with a 5-day, 4-night trip to the coast of El Salvador for an amazing surf school experience then you can arrange this directly with our local staff once you are in Antigua!
-After spending the weekend in Antigua, you will head down to El Salvador Monday morning and arrive in time for your first one-on-one surf lesson.
-While staying at a local boutique hotel with a pool, hammocks and ocean views, you will enjoy 3 meals and 2 hours of personal surf instruction per day.
+If you would like to compliment your volunteer experience in Guatemala with a 5-day/4-night trip to the coast of El Salvador for an incredible surf school experience, you can arrange this directly with our local staff once you arrive in Antigua!
+After spending the weekend in Antigua, you will head to El Salvador on Monday morning and arrive in time for your first one-on-one surf lesson.
+While staying at a local boutique hotel complete with a pool, hammocks and ocean views, you will enjoy three meals and 2 hours of personal surf instruction per day.
 Spend your free time on the beach, body boarding, enjoying the hotel facilities or exploring nearby caves.
-Nearby beaches have great nightlife with music and dancing!
-The fee is US$590 and the following is included:
+The local beaches have great nightlife with music and dancing!
+The fee is US$590 with the following inclusions:

 EXTRA ACTIVITIES - MINI ADVENTURE IN GUATEMALA